khaykindima/IsraeliCoinsCount/README.md

 ### 3. Evaluating an Existing Model

 1. In `config.py`, set `EPOCHS = 0`.
-2. Set `MODEL_PATH_FOR_PREDICTION` to the path of your trained model (e.g., `BestModels/yolov8n_v5.pt`).
+2. Set `MODEL_PATH_FOR_PREDICTION` to the path of your trained model (e.g., `BestModels/yolov8n_v6.pt`).
 You can also point it to a directory containing multiple `.pt` files to evaluate them all sequentially.
 3. Run the script:
     ```bash
     python train.py
     ```
-    A unique evaluation folder will be created in `experiment_results/direct_evaluation_runs/`, containing detailed reports and error images.
+    A unique evaluation folder will be created in `experiment_results/direct_evaluation_runs/`.
+If you evaluated a directory of models, this folder will also contain a `multi-model_evaluation_summary.xlsx` file comparing their performance.

 ### 4. Running Inference on New Images